Skip to main content

 ConceptWhat It IsExample

-AgentThe complete AI assistant with all configuration”Support Agent”
+AgentThe complete AI assistant with instructions, resources, tools, and deployment settings”Support Agent”

 RunbookFlexible instructions the agent follows”When a customer asks about refunds, verify their order, check eligibility, process or explain policy”